aadel112/alicia/IDEAS.md

 * the python script will handle the extended SQL, converting it to Alicia, compiling it if needed, and running it

 * implementation on the conversion is still entirely decided.
 I may just keep it in C++ in the alicia Class

+* printing will only happen through the write out method and a special PRINT statement

+* because SQL has a very limited side effect producing sytax, automatic memoization is very possible
+    - any function that doesn't contain insert update delete drop truncate produces no side effects therefore you should memoize the results
+    - store of the key values in a separate memo table
+    - each function which the store directly in the symbol table can easily be updated to first check the memo table for a result before executing

 * development is completely test-driven